Nandakishore695/Basic-React-Example-For-Beginner/README.md

 # React Interview Questions and Answer❄️
 **1.What is React Js?**
-- React is an open-source front-end JavaScript library used for building single-page applications and reusable component.
+- React is an open-source front-end JavaScript library used for building single-page applications.
 - React was created by Jordan Walke, a software engineer working for Facebook.
 React was first deployed on Facebook's

 **2.What are the major features of React?**